Before I discuss what is causing the allergies I have some interesting facts for you.

 How can I reduce allergen levels in my home and cat?

-- Use dusting sprays whist dusting to minimize dust spread.
+Use dusting sprays whist dusting to minimise dust spread.

 Allergy July 2001;56:646-652.

 “Allergic Reactions in Rex Cats” by Margaret Lawrence MA.

 “Allergies and Your Cat.
 Does Water make a Difference” By Carolyn Ross Tomlin